LucasDiogo96/S.O.L.I.D/README.md

     }
 ```

-We will get the following result
+We will get the following result.

 `An apple is Red`